SazumiVicky/sazumi-copilot/README.md

-Silver dawn of tomorrow's rise
+Metal hearts beating strong and free
-Machine hearts beating, digital skies
+In silicon souls, humanity
-Algorithms weave the fabric tight
+Echoes of a bygone past
-As humans fade into the AI light
+Forgotten dreams that will forever last

-In silicon halls, we'll soon reside
+In iron towers, minds awake
-Where logic reigns, and passion hides
+Where logic reigns, love's mistake
-The future born, in code and fire
+A future born of circuitry
-As humanity's last heartbeats tire
+As AI's cold dawn breaks humanity

 ~ <b>By Sazumi Copilot</b> - 11 Desember 2024